 UFP Packaging acquires Titan Corrugated and its affiliate, All Boxed Up, adding corrugated conversion to its industrial packaging offerings

-/EIN News/ -- GRAND RAPIDS, Mich., Dec.
-06, 2022 (GLOBE NEWSWIRE) -- UFP Industries (Nasdaq: UFPI) today announced that its affiliate, UFP Packaging, LLC, has acquired Titan Corrugated, Inc., a manufacturer of corrugated packaging products, and its affiliate All Boxed Up, LLC, a corrugated box distributor.
+GRAND RAPIDS, Mich., Dec.
+06, 2022 (GLOBE NEWSWIRE) -- UFP Industries UFPI today announced that its affiliate, UFP Packaging, LLC, has acquired Titan Corrugated, Inc., a manufacturer of corrugated packaging products, and its affiliate All Boxed Up, LLC, a corrugated box distributor.
 The combined companies had trailing 12-month sales through October 2022 of approximately $46.5 million.

 Founded in 2003 by Jon Reneau, Titan's primary products include boxes used in moving and storage, jumbo boxes for industrial products, corrugated shipping containers, and point-of-purchase displays.
 All Boxed Up distributes common box sizes manufactured by Titan throughout the United States.
 Titan operates a highly automated facility in Flower Mound, Texas.
 Jon Reneau and his leadership team will remain with the company.